Grégoire Saucy

-Career
+Junior career

 V de V Challenge Monoplace

-Saucy's first year in single seaters was in 2016 when he drove for Luxembourger team RC Formula in the V de V Challenge Monoplace.
-The 3 podiums Saucy scored on his way to 4th in the championship were all second places in the three races at Circuit de Nevers Magny-Cours.
+Saucy's first year in single seaters was in 2016 when he drove RC Formula and later GSK Grand Prix in the V de V Challenge Monoplace.
+The three podiums Saucy scored on his way to fourth in the championship were all second places in the three races at Circuit de Nevers Magny-Cours.

-ADAC Formula 4
+Formula 4

+2017

+Jenzer Motorsport signed Saucy to race for them 2017 as a guest driver in the Italian F4 Championship.
+In the six races he partook in, Saucy finished in points scoring positions twice both at Mugello Circuit.

+2018

 Saucy raced his first season in ADAC Formula 4 in 2018 where he raced as a guest driver for Jenzer Motorsport like he did the year previously in the Italian F4 championship.
-In the two races he raced he finished 11th and 5th.
-In 2019 he raced for R-ace GP where he finished on the podium twice.
-Saucy ended the season in 9th, 28 points behind his Russian teammate Michael Belov.
+In the two races he raced he finished 11th and fifth.